alexiusacademia/apininja/readme.md

 # apininja

-`apininja` is a simple automation tool that generates a small boilerplate module that serves as api for database models or other models.
+`apininja` is a simple CLI automation tool that generates a small boilerplate module that serves as api for database models or other models.
 Currently it generates the basic CRUD operations as well as functions for serializing a single object to dictionary.